The publications and websites below offer practical how-to guides instructing Metro customers and area residents in emergency preparedness.

 Works with Metro Transit Police to provide CERT members with a training program that teaches them how to react to emergencies ranging from rail safety to identification of terrorist activity.
 The members are taught how to help themselves and their fellow passengers while they wait for firefighters and police to arrive.
 To be eligible to be a member of the Metro Citizen Corps you must be an active CERT member, a regular Metro rider, a U.S. Citizen, and 18 years of age or older.
-See listings under the District of Columbia, Maryland, and Virginia to find your nearest local CERT program.

 U.S. Department of Homeland Security